bmangelsen/recreate-github-profile-page/README.md

-# recreate-github-profile-page
+# **Recreate Russell's Github Profile Page**
-Recreate the GitHub profile page (with real, live data) in a Sinatra application.
-Use GitHub's public API.
+We feebly attempt to recreate Russell's GitHub profile page in a Sinatra application.
+We request and pull actual data from Github's API to list his repositories.